groupgets/GetThermal/README.md

 # Building

-Prerequisites: You will need `libusb-1.0` and [CMake](http://www.cmake.org/) installed.
+Prerequisites: You will need `libusb-1.0` and [libuvc](https://github.com/libuvc/libuvc) installed.
 You will also need [QT 5.7](https://www.qt.io/download-open-source/) or newer.
-On OS X, these packages should be available via Homebrew.
+On MacOS these packages should be available via Homebrew.
+On Debian-based systems you can find them in apt.

-`GetThermal` uses a modified version of `libuvc` for camera image download and control.
-Even if you have `libuvc` on your system already, you will have to build the fork.
+`GetThermal` no longer uses a modified version of `libuvc`.

+## Get build prerequisites

+    sudo apt install libusb-1.0-0-dev libuvc-dev

 ## Get the source code

     git clone https://github.com/groupgets/GetThermal
     cd GetThermal

-## Get libuvc and build

-To build the `libuvc` fork, you can run these shell commands:

-    git submodule init
-    git submodule update
-    pushd libuvc
-    mkdir build
-    cd build
-    cmake ..
-    make
-    popd

 ## Build GetThermal